Improved Health with Expert Care at the Sleep Disorders Center at Providence

 Although everyone has difficulty sleeping every once and a while, persistent problems with your sleep cycle could indicate a larger problem.
 Sleep disorders are a serious condition that can interrupt how well and how long you sleep.
 Aside from side-effects like sleepiness and headaches, experiencing sleep disorders for an extended period of time can lead to various accidents and workplace injuries, as well as hypertension and other cardiovascular disorders.

-The Sleep Disorders Institute at Providence treats a variety of sleep disorders, including:
+The Sleep Disorders Center at Providence treats a variety of sleep disorders, including:

 - Insomnia - The perception or complaint of inadequate or poor-quality sleep.
 According to the National Heart, Lung, and Blood Institute (NHLBI) people with insomnia may experience difficulty falling asleep, waking up frequently during the night and finding it hard to go back to sleep, waking up too early in the morning, and generally unrefreshed sleep.